Roger Vadim: Film career

 Vadim's first film as director was based on an original story of his, And God Created Woman (1956).
 Starring Bardot, Curt Jurgens and Christian Marquand and produced by Raoul Levy it was not only a major success in France, but around the world, and established Bardot as a global icon.
 Vadim followed it with No Sun in Venice (1957) starring Françoise Arnoul and Marquand, produced by Levy, which was considerably less popular than And God Created Woman.
 Levy, Vadim and Bardot were to make Paris by Night with Frank Sinatra but Bardot refused to spend months in the US and Sinatra felt likewise about filming in France.
 Instead Vadim made The Night Heaven Fell (1958), starring Bardot and Stephen Boyd.
 He was one of several writers on Allegret's popular comedy, Be Beautiful But Shut Up (1958), starring Mylène Demongeot.

-Vadims's next film was an adaptation of the book Les liaisons dangereuses (1959), which he wrote and directed.
-It starred Moreau, Gérard Philipe (in his final film) and Annette Stroyberg, a Danish model who became Vadim's second wife.
+Vadim's next film was an adaptation of the book Les liaisons dangereuses (1959), which he wrote and directed.
+It starred Moreau, Gérard Philipe (in his final film) and Annette Strøyberg, a Danish model who became Vadim's second wife.
 The film became a huge hit in France.
-Stroyberg was also in the vampire film Blood and Roses (1960).
+Strøyberg was also in the vampire film Blood and Roses (1960).
 Vadim was reunited with Bardot for Please, Not Now!
 (1961), a popular comedy.
 He was one of several directors of the anthology film, The Seven Deadly Sins (1962).

 Vadim began a relationship with a young Catherine Deneuve.
 She starred in a segment of the anthology film Tales of Paris (1962), which was written by Vadim and directed by Allegret.
 She starred in a film Vadim helped write and produce, And Satan Calls the Turns (1962), and was also in Vice and Virtue (1963), which Vadim directed.
 Vadim had another success writing and directing for Bardot, Love on a Pillow (1962), but found less favour with Nutty, Naughty Chateau (1963) starring Monica Vitti.